LionSR/TeXRA/coauthor-for-vs-code/README.md

 The "Specific Instructions" text area allows you to provide detailed instructions for the AI model.
 These instructions are not just passed along verbatim; instead, they are carefully analyzed and expanded upon by the model.
 The AI will:

-1. Interpret your instructions in the context of the selected task
+1. Interpret your instructions in the context of the selected agent
 2. Break down complex instructions into manageable steps
 3. Apply relevant domain knowledge to enhance the execution of your instructions
 4. Generate a detailed plan of action before making any changes to your document